Helen Easterbrook

 R v LK (2017 – led junior)

-instructed two weeks before the trial, Helen was requested because of her understanding of the ‘dark web’.
+Instructed two weeks before the trial, Helen was requested because of her Understanding of the ‘dark web’.
 She was responsible for the cross-examination of the Prosecution expert on the use of BitCoin, Helix and Tails (The Amnesiac Incognito Live System).

 Having taught as part of the College of Policing Radio Frequency Propagation Survey Technician (cell-site) course for almost 10 years Helen has a deep understanding of mobile phone evidence.
 A true digital native who continues to build on her knowledge through courses run by Cisco and others, Helen has an ability to explain complex and technical subjects to juries and clients alike in an easy and accessible manner.